Solution Driven Representation

 If you’re given a contract to sign, it should be reviewed by an attorney.
 Never sign anything you don’t understand, because the potential costs may be far greater than what you hope to gain.
 If you want to create a contract with another party, contact our office.
 There are many possible defenses to enforcing a contract.
 If it’s not drafted and executed properly, it may not do you any good.

-Small Business Attorneys Handle Debt Collection
+Small-Business Attorneys Handle Debt Collection

 Your small business won’t last long if customers or clients don’t pay you.
-Laws apply to debt collection, so you can’t say or do whatever you want if someone owes you money.
+Laws apply to debt collection, so you can’t say or do whatever you want to if someone owes you money.
 If your actions and words are severe enough, you risk legal action against you that can cost far more than what you’re owed.
 Despite reasonable, good faith efforts, and if the amount at stake justifies it, you may need to sue a client or customer to get paid.

-Small Business Lawyers Know Employment Law
+Small-Business Lawyers Know Employment Law

 If you have employees, there are many state and federal laws and regulations you must follow.
 There may also be local ordinances that apply.
 If you violate them, you might be investigated and/or sued by a government agency.
 An employee, former employee, or job applicant might also file a legal action against you.
 If you want to have work done by an independent contractor, not an employee, but you don’t handle it properly, that, too, can get you into legal trouble.

-Small Business Attorneys Work with Real Estate
+Small-Business Attorneys Work with Real Estate

 If your small business has a physical location, you need to buy or lease it.
 If you’re buying real estate, there may be zoning or land-use issues.
 If you’re constructing an office or facility, there will be contracts to sign.
 If you’re leasing, that lease should be reviewed to make sure you get what you need while reducing your obligations as much as possible.

-Small Business Lawyers Resolve Disputes
+Small-Business Lawyers Resolve Disputes

 At some point your business may be involved in a serious disagreement with another party that may result in litigation.
 It could be a partner you think embezzled from your company, a customer claiming you cheated them, or an employee accusing you of discrimination or not paying them for their work.